Clive Anderson: Television

-Anderson was involved in the fledgling alternative comedy scene in the early 1980s and was the first act to come on stage at The Comedy Store when it opened in 1979.
-He made his name as host of the UK version of the improvised television comedy show Whose Line Is It Anyway?, which ran for 10 series.
+Anderson was involved in the fledgling alternative comedy scene in the early 1980s and was the first act to appear at The Comedy Store when it opened in 1979.
+He made his name as host of the original UK version of the improvised television comedy show Whose Line Is It Anyway?, which ran for 10 series on Channel 4 from 1988 to 1999.

-Anderson hosted his own chat show, Clive Anderson Talks Back (1989–1996), on Channel 4, which ran for 10 series.
-Anderson moved to the BBC in 1996.
-After moving to BBC One, the show's name was changed to Clive Anderson All Talk (1996–2001), and it ran for five series.
-In one incident in 1997, Anderson interviewed the Bee Gees.
-Throughout the interview, he repeatedly joked about their songs from the Saturday Night Fever era, also referring to their original intended name as 'Les Tosseurs' but his comment, 'you'll always be Les tossers to me' ultimately prompted the band to walk out of the interview.
-Anderson once had a glass of water poured over his head by a perturbed Richard Branson, to which Anderson remarked "I'm used to that; I've flown Virgin".
-Alluding to the singer and actress Cher's alleged cosmetic surgery when she was a guest on the show, he asked her "You look like a million dollars – is that how much it cost?"
-He also said to Jeffrey Archer in response to his derogatory comment about the show, "you're a critic too... there's no beginning to your talents".
-Archer retorted that "The old ones are always the best," for Anderson to reply "Yes, I've read your books."
+Anderson hosted his own chat show Clive Anderson Talks Back, which ran for 10 series on Channel 4 from 1989 to 1996.
+The show then moved to the BBC, with the name changed to Clive Anderson All Talk, running for 4 series from 1996 to 1999.
+In one incident in 1997, Anderson was deserted by his guests, the Bee Gees, after he made several digs at them and their music.
+He once had a glass of water poured over his head by a perturbed Richard Branson, to which he replied, "I'm used to that; I've flown Virgin."
+When singer and actress Cher appeared on the show, Anderson alluded to her alleged cosmetic surgery, asking her "You look like a million dollars – is that how much it cost?"
+He also said to author and politician Jeffrey Archer, in response to his derogatory comment about the show, "You're a critic too... there's no beginning to your talents."
+Archer retorted that "The old ones are always the best" for Anderson to reply "Yes, I've read your books."